e271828e/Flight.jl/docs/notes/design/framework_spec.md

 inference traps at schedule length (a 400-entry heterogeneous tuple can send generic `getindex` inference into combinatorial collapse), so the compiled tuple's type has exactly one consumer: the unrolled walk.

+**The phase bodies are the §9.5 measurement seam.** `phase_bodies(sim)` returns the compiled bodies of the nominal activation as named callables bound over the simulation's own buffers: the four blocks (`rhs` — the `f` block — `sweep_hx`, `sweep_hxu`, and `ticks`, which takes the tick index its entries gate on), plus the per-event guards and handlers and the per-component `project` callables, keyed by the model's own roster.
+One promise, in the diagnostic register (§15.5): **these are the bodies the loop runs** — not re-derivations, which is what makes the measurement honest, and why each callable carries the real in-loop argument types by construction (the thing a hand-built standalone test cannot reproduce, and the reason per-component tests cannot discharge the invariant: they never call the executor whose contribution the claim quantifies over).
+CI is warm-then-assert over the roster — one call compiles, then `@ballocated(body()) == 0` — at per-body granularity, so a documented §9.5 tolerance loosens exactly one assertion; this is the successor of the migration suite's `@ballocated f_ode!`/`f_step!`/`f_periodic!` idiom and the seam the §19 FlightCore comparison measures through.
+Publication is not a phase body — §9.5's carve-out made structural: what the accessor exposes is exactly what the invariant claims is zero.
+Invoking bodies in isolation mutates the simulation's buffers outside any frame sequence (a tick entry advances discrete state with no clock advance), leaving them valid but off-trajectory; a session that wants to continue meaningfully re-runs `init!`.

 Rejected (row 86): vector-of-abstract entries (dynamic dispatch boxes returns; union splitting rescues only toy scale and cannot close an open